Best Ping Drivers 2025: We test every model to find the right one for your game

 Until this point, Ping had stayed away from the adjustable market because they believed weight tracks (particularly those that go through the center of the head) meant a compromise on MOI performance.

-But with the launch of the G410 Plus driver, Ping felt the time was right to introduce a moving weight track to their driver, without feeling like they will have to sacrifice forgiveness or MOI performance.
+But with the launch of the G410 Plus driver, Ping felt the time was right to introduce a moving weight track to their driver, without feeling like they would have to sacrifice forgiveness or MOI performance.

 A 16g tungsten weight (which is 8% of the head's weight) can be positioned to give up to 10 yards of shot bias to help dial in a golfer's preferred shot shape, which Ping say improves fitting capability.